Kanger Valley National Park: Limestone caves

-The Kanger Valley National Park has huge limestone deposits where some of them are in the form of caves and the rest of it are in the form of layers or beds one upon the other.
+The Kanger Valley National Park has huge limestone deposits; some take the form of caves, while others appear as the form of layers or beds one upon the other.
 These deposits are present above the soil as well as under the ground level.
 The underground portions form the caves.

 The national park is known for the long subterranean geomorphological limestone caves and is a major tourist attraction in the region.
 All limestone caves are present north of Kanger River between Madarkonta and Kodri Bahar.
 These are Kotamsar cave, Kailash Cave, Dandak Cave, Devgiri Cave.
 Many other caves were also discovered in the national park.
 These caves have very fine structures of dripstones i.e. stalactites and stalagmites.
 Chemically these formations are recrystallized calcium carbonate.
 These structures have taken millions of years to form.

-Kotamsar and Kailash caves are opened for tourists and other caves are closed for tourists.
+Kotamsar and Kailash caves are open to tourists, the other caves remain closed.
 Only those caves which have openings have been discovered in the National park.
 There are many caves which have no opening and they are yet to be discovered.